sakaiproject/sakai/sections/xdocs/README.txt

-		3. Specify the location of your tomcat 5.5.9 webapps directory (not your sakai tomcat -- you must use a different tomcat installation!) with the 'standalone.deploy.dir' property, either from the command line or in /sections-app/project.properties.
-Include the trailing slash.
+		3. Specify the location of your tomcat 5.5.9 webapps directory (not your sakai tomcat -- you must use a different tomcat installation!) with the 'standalone.deploy.dir' property, either from the command line, in $HOME/build.properties, or in /sections-app/project.properties.
+Make sure you nclude the trailing slash.

 		4. Run "maven -Dmode=standalone cln bld" to clean and build the app.
 		This will also copy the war file into your tomcat webapps directory.
-If you are using -Dmem=false (see below), make sure you include that when running your build:  "maven -Dmode=standalone -Dmem=false cln bld".
+If you are using -Dmem=false (see below), make sure you include that when running your build:  "maven -Dmode=standalone -Dmem=false cln bld", and make sure that your database is empty so the tests don't attempt to insert duplicate records.
+Due to these constraints, using -Dmem=false is not recommended.

 	Other Settings
 		Each time the sections tool is built, it runs a suite of tests to ensure